9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 any more stubs.

-The `punctuate` function will also live in our `Prettify` module, and we can define it in terms of functions for which we\'ve already written stubs.
+The `punctuate` function will also live in our `Prettify` module, and we can define it in terms of functions for which we've already written stubs.

 :::: captioned-content